fast-af/developer-portal-starter/developer-portal/for-shoppers/orders/payments/discount-codes.md

 The discount code will be reflected in the final sale price.

-Existing users will receive an email immediately (before a promo code is entered) to confirm.
+Existing users will receive an email immediately with all of their purchase's information.